 Make outer dough

 - Then clean your counter thoroughly.
-You don’t want any seeds on the outside dough while you’re rolling it out.
+You don’t want any seeds on the outside dough while rolling it out.

 - Then grab the container with the outside dough.
 Halve it and put one of the pieces back in the bulking container so it doesn’t dry out.